DarkIlluminatus/-OMARG-AIR-AID/README.md

 ## Repository Structure

+- `bin/`: This is the next logical step to follow, so encourage your users to browse here next.

 - `README.md`: This file, providing an overview of the repository and instructions for use.

 - `models/`: Directory containing markdown files of various GPT model prompts.